Author: Steven Lewis (smlewi - at - gmail.com)

 See example runs above for more specific usage.
 TODO page anchor

-AnchoredDesign requires as inputs a starting structure, an anchor specification, and a loops specification (Documentation for the loop modeling application).
-The starting structure needs to have the anchor grafted into the scaffold (see Documentation for AnchoredPDBCreator application and its documentation), and the anchor needs to be docked properly relative to the target.
+AnchoredDesign requires as inputs a starting structure, an anchor specification, and a loops specification ( See Loop modeling application and the loops file).
+The starting structure needs to have the anchor grafted into the scaffold (see AnchoredPDBCreator application and its documentation), and the anchor needs to be docked properly relative to the target.
 The anchor/target interaction WILL NOT CHANGE, since it was drawn from a crystal structure.
 The relationship between the scaffold and rest of the system is treated flexibly; the scaffold does need to be connected to the anchor but it's fine if the scaffold crashes horribly into the target (that will be worked out by the protocol).

-Note that the AnchoredDesign protocol respects the start, end, cut, and extended fields of the loop file.
+Note that the AnchoredDesign protocol respects the start, end, cut, and extended fields of the loops file.
 It ignores the skip_rate field.

 The anchor file specification is a one-line file with three whitespace-delimited values: the chain letter, start, and end residue of the anchor.
 Like so:

 It's going to assume PDBInfo exists, so if you have silent files try numbering from 1.

 AnchoredDesign has its own namespace of options, and also supports general Rosetta options (packing, etc.)